manvirag/tech_learning_tinkering/README.md

 1. Master Go Programming.
 2. Master LLD concepts and use Go programming for implementation.
 3. Master HLD concepts and use Go programming for implementation if required.
+4. Contribution to open source repo. [ Future ]
+5. Later on language can be switched, but the concept would be the same. [ Future ]

 ## Contribution